Kactus is built on top of the giant called

 Here is a quick glossary of specific terms that we use across the documentation.

 That's a good question.
-In a seemigly fashion, Kactus transform your sketch files into separate text files.
+In a seemigly magical fashion, Kactus transforms your sketch files into separate text files.
 One for each layer.
-This allow
+This allows

 git to track them, merge them, compare them.

 Read more about how to work with Kactus.